The Importance of Removing Solid Waste in Aquaponics

 Here are some videos for simple, easy and cost effective mechanical filters:

-What is the difference between a Radial Flow Filter (RFF) and Solids Separator (SS) in Aquaponics: HERE
+Understand what the difference between a Radial Flow Filter (RFF) and Solids Separator (SS) is in Aquaponics.

 Removing solid waste is a critical aspect of maintaining a healthy aquaponics system.
 Modern mechanical filters make this task easier and more efficient, ensuring that your fish and plants thrive.
 Remember, a clean aquaponics system is a healthy one.